pollfish/docs/flutter.md

 Pollfish is a mobile monetization platform delivering surveys instead of ads through mobile apps.
 Developers get paid per completed surveys through their apps.

+Pollfish Flutter Plugin alon with an example can be found on Dart Packages [here](https://pub.dartlang.org/packages/flutter_pollfish)

 ## Prerequisites